ChildTang/PRANCE/README.md

 ### Test

-You can test the model by run the test.sh, and change the settings as you need:
+You can test the model by running the test.sh, and change the settings in the test.sh file as you need:

 ```
 sh test.sh